 Abel offered the firstborns

 of his flock

 You read that Abel also offered the fat of the sheep: il lôr gras (their fat).

 The expression vê a grât can be understood as meaning to be pleased with (or more literally as to have in one’s [good] graces, to have in one’s favour).
 In this verse, you encounter for the first time the verb vê used in the masculine, third-person singular of the passât sempliç: al vè.

 il Signôr al vè a grât

-the Lord had to his liking
+the Lord had in his favour

 il Signôr al vè a grât Abêl

 the Lord had Abel in his good graces